 As befits a capital city that is home to a mix of people of hugely diverse backgrounds, London offers tremendous opportunities for the student of religion.
 Numerous religious groups with their very different beliefs and rituals, as well as artistic traditions exhibited in places of worship, exist on the department’s doorstep.
 Unrivalled resources enabling us to put those facets into context are close at hand: looking beyond the College, we can turn to the National Archives, the British Library, the British Museum, the National Gallery, the Victoria and Albert Museum, and Lambeth Palace Library, to name only a few.

 Students must choose in each year of study from a selection of compulsory modules.
 Remaining credits are then taken from the wide selection of opional modules offered by the Department.
-We review our modules on a regular basis, in order to continue to offer innovative and exciting programmes, so this list may change.

 Elements of Ethics

 Introduction to Buddhism

 You will take up to three further modules chosen from the wide variety of level 4 optional modules offered by the Department.